intsven/AIPageModifier/README.md

    ```sh
    npm install
    ```
-3. [Retrieve an API key](https://ai.google.dev/gemini-api/docs/api-key) and update [functional-samples/ai.gemini-in-the-cloud/sidepanel/index.js](functional-samples/ai.gemini-in-the-cloud/sidepanel/index.js) (only for testing).
-4. Compile the JS bundle for the sidepanel implementation by running:
+3. Compile the JS bundle for the sidepanel implementation by running:
    ```sh
    npm run build
    ```
 5. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
 6. Click the extension icon.
-7. Interact with the prompt API in the sidebar.
+7. [Retrieve an API key](https://ai.google.dev/gemini-api/docs/api-key) and put it in the extension popup API key field.
+8. Enter a prompt to modify the content of the page.